Astrodevil/Programming-Basics/README.md

 4. you can take reference from the other files in our repository.

+5. Please create *issue* first if you want to change and make corrections by providing detail.

 When you are done with your changes, and you have checked the new changes you made, you can create a pull request and if it satisfies the requirements, it would be merged.

 Kudos to you🎈